alexander6779/MinWindowSubString/README.md

 Another example: if strArr is ["aabdccdbcacd", "aad"] then the smallest substring of N that contains all of the characters in K is "aabd" which is located at the beginning of the string.
 Both parameters will be strings ranging in length from 1 to 50 characters and all of K's characters will exist somewhere in the string N. Both strings will only contains lowercase alphabetic characters.

-I Have to say that code can be improved.
+I have to say that code can be improved.